MicrosoftEdge/WebView2Feedback/specs/TryUpdateRuntime.md

 [uuid(F1D2D722-3721-499C-87F5-4C405260697A), object, pointer_default(unique)]
 interface ICoreWebView2ExperimentalTryUpdateRuntimeCompletedHandler : IUnknown {

-  /// Provides the result for the TryUpdateRuntime method.
+  /// Provides the result for the TryUpdateRuntime operation.
   /// `errorCode` will be S_OK if the update operation can be performed
   /// normally, regardless of whether we could update the Edge WebView2
   /// Runtime.
 If an unexpected error interrupts the update operation, error